Last Updated on

-Medicare beneficiaries in Minnesota may have many Medicare Advantage plan options available, depending on where they permanently reside.
+Medicare beneficiaries in Minnesota may have many Medicare Advantage plan options depending on where they reside.

-All Medicare Advantage plans are required to offer at least the same level of coverage as Original Medicare, Part A and Part B, but many offer additional benefits not included in Original Medicare.
-Depending on the specific plan, you may have coverage for vision, dental, health wellness programs, or prescription medications.
-If you need hospice care, you'll be covered through Original Medicare, even if you're in a Medicare Advantage plan.
-Although specific benefits vary by plan, Medicare Advantage generally works the same way in all states, including Minnesota.
+All Medicare Advantage plans are required to offer at least the same level of coverage as Original Medicare, Part A and Part B, with the exception of hospice care, which continues to be covered under Part A. Many Medicare Advantage plans offer additional benefits.
+Depending on the specific plan, you may have coverage for routine vision, dental, health wellness programs, and/or prescription medications.
+Although specific benefits vary by plan, Medicare Advantage generally works the same way in Minnesota (as in all states).

-All Medicare Advantage members must continue to pay the Part B premium, in addition to any premium the plan requires.
+All Medicare Advantage members must continue to pay the Part B premium, in addition to the Medicare Advantage plan’s premium, if any.

 Eligibility rules for Medicare Advantage in Minnesota are the same as for other states.
 To enroll in Medicare Advantage, you must:

 In most cases, Medicare Advantage plans are not available to individuals who have end stage renal disease (ESRD).

 You can enroll in a Medicare Advantage plan during the following periods:

 Minnesota beneficiaries may have several choices when it comes to Medicare Advantage plans, depending on what’s available in their area and whether they meet certain eligibility requirements:

 As a Medicare beneficiary in Minnesota, you may find it useful to compare all Medicare Advantage plans available in your area.